28 Mar 2020

 We had a cushy introduction to the concept of self-isolation, as we had already booked the week beginning 16th March off, and made the decision to cancel our holiday a couple of days before that.
 Although we were both disappointed that our trip to Yorkshire fell through, of course, it was the right decision.
-I have been very content with the fact I have been able to do almost whatever the hell I want at home.
+I have been very content with the fact I have been able to do almost whatever the hell I want at home, rather than trying to work from home.

 Literally everything is about COVID-19 at the moment.
 It seems like we can't talk about anything else, like nothing matters, because society is having to adapt and people are losing their shit at the idea of not being able to do things they previously took for granted.
 But they have to suck it up.
 If we're going to get through this, we have to each do our part.